 I am Ellie and I am a fat, pansexual, feminist, socialist PhD student and part time university teacher.
-My passions are politics, live music, crafting and geek culture and my biggest loves in life are my wonderful friends, family and Lola, my dog.
+My passions are politics, live music, crafting and geek culture and the biggest loves in life are my wonderful friends, family and Tabby, my cat.

 Using This Site

 I have set up this site for reflections on the different parts of my personal, professional, political & academic life and to help me practise writing in general.
 My intention is to share some of these reflections (where it is appropriate, safe and ethical to do so) on my General Blog and field notes and academic reflections in my PhD Notebook.
 Additionally, see Feminist Pedagogy for my Teaching Journal, Material & Experience.
 Other cool sites you should check out can be found HERE.

 Other thoughts & observations on the mundanities of my life in general are in the Life Outside section which includes the following mini blogs –

 - Feminist Pet-agogy – the online home of all things pet related in my life!